 The results of scientific testing are provided through the RISCL Official Reports.
 The reports are signed by the analyst(s) performing the examination(s).
 RISCL Official Reports are not official unless signed.
-A separate report will be issued for each service under the same RISCL case number if multiple services are requested.
+If multiple services are requested, a separate report will be issued for each service under the same RISCL case number.

-The reports generated by the RISCL are considered "simplified" reports.
+The reports generated by RISCL are considered "simplified" reports.
 These reports contain a general description of the evidence, a simple description of the methods used for analysis, results and conclusions.
 The conclusions section includes the opinions and interpretations of the analyst.